rotnik/password-safety/README.md

 # Password Security Analysis & Hash Demo

 ### Project Description
 A beginner-friendly cybersecurity project that evaluates password strength, hashes passwords with SHA-256, and visualizes the distribution of weak, medium, and strong passwords.
-Includes CSV export for analysis.
+Includes XLSX export for analysis.
 Demonstrates Python scripting, basic security concepts, and data visualization.

 ## Features